-This pretty Cornish church benefits from generous support from a small number of active community members.
-Due to its position on the South West Coastal Path the church is very popular with walkers, and the visitor numbers are high.
-Although the number of visitors dropped slightly in 2019-20 the average amount of wall safe donations per visitor actually increased to match the average nationally at CCT churches of £0.08p per visitor.
-This is a large increase from the average of £0.03p per visitor in the previous year, and we hope this trend upwards will continue.
+This pretty Cornish church benefits from the generous support from a small number of active community members.
+Due to its position on the South West Coastal Path the church is very popular with walkers, and the visitor numbers and wall safe donations are high compared to other churches in the south-west.
+It is also a popular venue for wedding blessings, with groups often staying at adjacent Place House.

-Consequently there is currently a large gap between the existing income and the annualised maintenance costs, and we would need to explore additional income generating activities.
+There is still a large gap between the existing income and the annualised maintenance costs however, and it would be good to explore additional income generating activities.